EspressoTrip-v2/concept-application/README.md

 local port (e.g. 27018:27017 Then adjust your connection string)

 ### Add Dummy User
-User will not be created from a UI, they will have to be added manually.
+Users will not be created from a UI, they will have to be added manually.
 Only employees will be created from the UI.
 Insert the below document into the auth-service mongo database in the users collection.

 ```json